-- a) precaution with respect to the management of liquidity surplus, the due date of assets and debts, the interest rate structure and the market risks to which the Issuer is exposed, in line with the risk limits established in the Issuer's Risk Strategy and/or the regulations governing the Romanian banking sector; - dispersion as concerns counterparty exposures' limits arising from all specific treasury operations; and - c) income maximisation under prudent conditions and considering the estimated multiannual evolution of cyclical macroeconomic indicators.
+- a) prudence with respect to the management of liquidity surplus, the due date of assets and debts, the interest rate structure and the market risks to which the Issuer is exposed, in line with the risk limits established in the Issuer's Risk Strategy and/or the regulations governing the Romanian banking sector; - b) dispersion as concerns counterparty exposures' limits arising from all specific treasury operations; - c) income maximisation under prudent conditions and considering the estimated multiannual evolution of cyclical macroeconomic indicators; - d) strategize develop strategies and pricing to boost commercial lending within balance sheet management and Asset and Liabilities Management; and - e) risk management developing hedging products and strategies for the Issuer's customers, including providing market access and price distribution through digital solutions.

-Following the general trend of the increasing number of operations at the Issuer's level, FX activity was also stimulated, the FX income increasing by 14.5 per cent. in the first six months of 2024 at a consolidated level compared to the first six months of 2023, reaching RON 349 million in June 2024 (RON 305 million in June 2023).
+Following the general trend of the increasing number of operations at the Issuer's level, FX activity was also stimulated, the net income from foreign exchange transactions income increasing by 16.2 per cent. in 2024 at a consolidated level compared to 2023, reaching RON 797 million in December 2024 (RON 685 million in December 2023).